-Semi-structured interviews will be video or audio-recorded, transcribed, anonymised, and analysed using two stages.
-First, an inductive thematic analysis will identify themes, followed by mapping these themes onto two theoretical frameworks:
+Semistructured interviews will be video or audio-recorded, transcribed, anonymised and analysed using two stages.
+First, an inductive thematic analysis51 will identify themes, followed by mapping these themes onto two theoretical frameworks:

-Normalisation Process Theory (NPT), which explores how interventions are adopted and integrated into clinical practice through four components: coherence, cognitive participation, collective action, and reflexive monitoring.
+Normalisation Process Theory (NPT),52 which explores how interventions are adopted and integrated into clinical practice through four components:

-• COM-B model which examines behaviour change of both those delivering (physiotherapists) and receiving the intervention (people with shoulder pain) through capability, opportunity, and motivation, extending the Theoretical Domains Framework (TDF).
+- coherence, cognitive participation, collective action, and reflexive monitoring. - COM-B model, 53 which examines behaviour change of both those delivering (physiotherapists) and receiving the intervention (people with shoulder pain) through capability, opportunity and motivation, extending the Theoretical Domains Framework.54

-A coding framework will be developed from early transcripts, and then applied to the remaining interviews, and refined iteratively.
-Researchers will compare the views of participant and physiotherapists, analysing data for consistency and variation, and aligning themes with NPT and COM-B components.
+A coding framework will be developed from early transcripts and then applied to the remaining interviews and refined iteratively.
+Researchers will compare the views of participants and physiotherapists, analysing data for consistency and variation and aligning themes with NPT and COM-B components.

 Audio-recorded consultations will undergo in-depth analysis using theme-oriented discourse analysis.
-This method will focus on the linguistic features and interactional strategies used by patients and clinicians during consultations.
+55 This 8 method will focus on the linguistic features and interactional strategies used by patients and clinicians during consultations.
 Researchers will transcribe and analyse content, paralinguistic features, such as pauses and intonation, and discursive strategies employed by people with shoulder pain and physiotherapists, to understand how the intervention is used and how participants engage with it.
 The team will discuss and agree on interpretations across consultations.

-Data from CRFs and consultation summaries will be analysed using descriptive methods and will provide information on the physiotherapists opinions on the shoulder pain presented by patients.
-The analysis will assess the extent to which the three components of the guided consultation has been taken up, the time spent, and the type of treatments and self-management resources offered.
-Physiotherapist comments on barriers and/or facilitators during consultations will be reviewed and categorised according to themes from the interviews and recordings.
+Data from CRFs and consultation summaries will be analysed using descriptive methods and will provide information on the physiotherapists' opinions on the shoulder pain presented by patients.
+The analysis will assess the extent to which the three components of the guided consultation have been taken up, the time spent and the type of treatments and self-management resources offered.
+Physiotherapist comments on barriers resources offered.
+Physiotherapist comments on barriers and/or facilitators during consultations will be reviewed and categorised according to themes from the interviews and recordings and recordings.